vuejs/vue-cli/docs/guide/mode-and-env.md

 When you are running `vue-cli-service build`, your `NODE_ENV` should always be set to "production" to obtain an app ready for deployment, regardless of the environment you're deploying to.

 ::: warning NODE_ENV
-`NODE_ENV` and Vue CLI's mode are tightly linked.
-If you have set `NODE_ENV` in your environment outside of `.env` files, it will always determine the mode.
-You should either remove it or explicitly set `NODE_ENV` when running `vue-cli-service` commands, e.g. `NODE_ENV=production vue-cli-service build`.
+If you have a default `NODE_ENV` in your environment, you should either remove it or explicitly set `NODE_ENV` when running `vue-cli-service` commands.
 :::

 ## Environment Variables